swk5-2019ws/vz-hurace-g3-fuchs-g3-halbmayr/README.md

+# Hurace

-this is a fance readme file for the initial commit.
+this is a fancy readme file for the initial commit.